sqdlab/SQDToolz/docs/User/Proc_GPU_list.md

 ## GPU DDC

 `GPU_DDC` performs the digital downconversion stage required for IQ-demodulation.
-That is, consider the following ipnut signal:
+That is, consider the following input signal:

 $$M(t)=A\cos(2\pi ft + \phi) + k$$